CtrlK

 Workflow Clarity

-The steps are clearly sequenced from authentication attacks through privilege escalation, persistence, lateral movement, and forensic timeline building.
+The steps are clearly sequenced from authentication detection through forensic timeline building, which is logical.
 However, there are no validation checkpoints — no guidance on verifying query results are accurate, no feedback loops for tuning false positives, and no verification steps after building lookups or timelines.
-For detection engineering workflows, validation of results is important.
+For a detection/investigation workflow, validation of findings is critical.

 2 / 3